bridgetb98/Alios-Reawakened/1 The Embrace/Goblins.md

 ## [[Chrylis]]' Journal

-It's ten said that Goblins are agents of chaos.
+It's often said that Goblins are agents of chaos.
 With their rapidly changing physiology and seeming love for destruction.
 However, Goblins crave structure.
 They always live by a strict code that varies based on what region of [[The Embrace|The Embrace]] you find yourself in.

 ## General Notes